 Asbestos is most often present in suspended ceiling tiles, floor tiles or glued plastic flooring, bitumen tiles or roofing (shingle), composite slate or cladding.
 Asbestos can however also be found in other materials.

-Natural Risks Survey – ERNMT
+Natural Risks Survey – ESRIS

-What is the ERNMT Natural Risks survey?
+What is the ESRIS Natural Risks survey?